 PBR Is About to Launch Its Own Whiskey

 The PBR and rail whiskey combo is a dive bar staple.
-It appears that pillar of chalkboard specials is about to get an upgrade, based on a label recently approved by the TTB.
-The Pabst Brewing Co. hasn't made an official announcement...
+That pillar of chalkboard specials is about to get an upgrade.

 The PBR and rail whiskey combo is a dive bar staple.
 It appears that pillar of chalkboard specials is about to get an upgrade, based on a label recently approved by the U.S. Department of Treasury’s Alcohol and Tobacco Tax and Trade Bureau (TTB).
 The Pabst Brewing Co. hasn't made an official announcement, but the label and emails from representatives to Thrillist indicate that a PBR Whiskey will be arriving in the not too distant future.

 The label was approved for Michigan's New Holland Brewing, which is likely serving as the contract distiller for the new Pabst offering, per MiBiz.
 (You may remember from a recent legal battle that PBR does not brew its own beer, but uses contract brewers.)
-The relationship wouldn't be entirely new.
+The relationship isn't new.
 New Holland and Pabst have had a beer distribution partnership in place since December 2016.